npolley/CircumSpectrum/data/README.md

 | `MET_PDAC`                 | Ferbeyre (2022)              | GSE210562     | Metformin – pancreatic ductal adenocarcinoma, KP4 cells (DMEM)        |
 | `MET_AML`                  | Scotland (2017)              | GSE97346      | Metformin – AML cell lines (HL60, KG1a, MOLM14, U937)                 |

-Use these GEO accessions to retrieve the original raw or processed data and associated metadata from NCBI GEO, if needed for re-analysis or verification.[file:16]
+Use these GEO accessions to retrieve the original raw or processed data and associated metadata from NCBI GEO, if needed for re-analysis or verification.

 ---